stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 {{ mwp }} provides a UI for the Geozones function that is planned to appear in INAV 8.0.0.

-As the technical details for this feature has not yet been made publicly available (other than in the source code), the implementation described below may be considered experimental; at least the user can generate colourful shapes, download / upload from / to the FC, load / save from / to files and generate KMLs.
+The technical details for this feature will be published as part of INAV 8.0.

 !!!
 Note "Version Requirements"
-	The public API (MSP etc.) exposed in the initial INAV PR differs from the API described in earlier provisional documentation.
-The proposed INAV 8.0 implementation **requires** {{ mwp }} 24.11.13 or later.
+	The proposed INAV 8.0 implementation of GeoZones **requires** {{ mwp }} 24.11.14 or later.

-!!!
-Note "Implementation Caveat"

-	The {{ mwp }} implementation currently requires that Geozones are organised contiguously from 0 to N (where N < 63).
-If your Geozones are not contiguous from 0, then {{ mwp }} will be unable to correctly load / display / edit /save Geozones.
-The same limitation appears to apply to the INAV Configurator.

-Geozones provides (in theory at least) a set of geographical shapes that the FC can navigate around, characterised by:
+Geozones provides a set of geographical shapes that the FC can navigate around, characterised by:

 * Shape
     - Circular